Health Sciences Student Handbook

 - Fill out an Advisement Preparation Form, with options for the upcoming semester.

-- Please check your course offering times at NYIT Connect
+- Please check your course offering times

 - Please note that all required sciences must be taken with lab.